 Any one of these can shock our system enough that it is unable to regain balance to the way that it was functioning before the stressor occurred.
-This unbalance over time causes the disease to persist and symptoms to manifest.
+This unbalance over time causes the imbalance to persist, inflammation to occur and symptoms to manifest.

 The conventional system uses blood laboratory testing to evaluate thyroid function.
 Unfortunately, the reference ranges used to evaluate the labs are much too broad.
 This means that a person can fall into the reference ranges and still be experiencing symptoms of hypothyroidism, (low thyroid.)
 The conventional medical doctor who relies on the lab test results to make a diagnosis overlooks these symptoms.
 In this situation, the patient is told that they are fine, no diagnosis is made, and their symptoms are ignored.
 The patient returns home frustrated, feeling poorly, without the answers to steer themselves around towards health.

 Only recently has there been discussion amongst the American Endocrinology Association to lower the approved reference ranges for Thyroid Stimulating Hormone (TSH) by 2 points.
 The numbers for TSH are inversely proportional which means that the higher the number the lower functioning the gland actually is.
 It is extremely important when reading thyroid labs that they are evaluated with the optimal reference ranges in mind and not the standard reference ranges used conventionally.
 The optimal range for TSH is (.4-2.0) In addition, running a full thyroid panel of Free T3 &T4, Reverse T3, TSH, TPO & Thyroglobulin antibodies will provide more information on thyroid health than TSH alone.